ayahamza1/MENABITs/readme.md

 ---
 ## PDFs

 English PDFs for Spain and Botswana, while unavailable from UNCTAD, were sourced from the United Nations Treaty Collection and the Juris Arbitration Law websites, respectively.
-A handful of treaties are exclusively found on the WTI website.
+A handful of treaties are exclusively found on the World Trade Institute website.
 Of those listed, only the Tanzania BIT was identified elsewhere on the Oxford University Press Law website

 ### In Force:
 * Egypt – Sudan BIT (2001)

 ### Signed:
 * Egypt – Mozambique BIT (1998)
-*Note: WTI metadata links to a Portugese PDF.*
+*Note: World Trade Institute metadata links to a Portugese PDF.*
 * Egypt – United Republic of Tanzania BIT (1997)

 ### Terminated:
 * Egypt – Yemen BIT (1988)
 * Egypt – United Arab Emirates BIT (1988)
 * Egypt – Kuwait BIT (1966)
-*Note: WTI metadata links to an Arabic PDF.*
+*Note: World Trade Institute metadata links to an Arabic PDF.*

 ---